sunpengmri/240922_AndysBrainBook_CN_SP/README.rst

-Welcome to Andy's Brain Book!
+Welcome to SP's Brain Book!
 This will be updated as the book is written.

 Update 1.19.2022: The e-book now has a DOI: